 |Image Source: http://coolvibe.com|

 The beauty about films is that they can be absolutely anything and can even bend the rules that govern the reality that we live in from day to day.
-Though it might seem good to keep things are “real” as possible, just imagine how boring that would be.
+Though it might seem good to keep things as “real” as possible, just imagine how boring that would be.
 For example, if film making followed the conventional and general narrow minded thinking of many, we wouldn’t have had such classics as Star Wars, Avatar, Harry Potter, Terminator, Lord Of The Rings and Transformers.
 The whole reason why we call films entertainment is so that they offer us the chance to leave behind the reality that we are so used to and transport us into a world where we get live out a new kind of experience.
 For the wonder of cinema is so profound, so moving and so beautiful that it releases the fetters from our lives and gives us a chance delve into a new realm of existence, where fun, excitement, sorrow and fear take on a new meaning.
 Plus, by using different and unique imagery styles to convey a situation or character, often, makes one identify with the story even more.
 It provokes new thoughts and gives us a new kind of hope watching various people on celluloid triumph over the situations they are in.
 For example some movies like Big Fish, Forrest Gump, The Matrix and The Fountain distort reality quite a bit but give us such a refreshing perspective on life and death.

 |Image Source: http://3.bp.blogspot.com|